irreal/order-packs-calculator/README.md

 when you quit logs using `q`, the app continues to run in the background.
 Stop the app by running `$ docker compose stop` or `$ docker compose down` to also destroy the containers

+#### NOTE: the Dockerfile in docker-compose.yml is for development and it installs a bunch of dev time tools and sets up auto reloading.
+The production Dockerfile does not need any of that, it just compiles a single go binary and runs that.
+Check out Dockerfile.prod

 ### Running locally